OHSU Center for Health & Healing

-Oregon Health & Science University's (OHSU) Center for Health & Healing is a 412000 sqft medical building in the South Waterfront district of Portland, Oregon.
-It is connected to the main OHSU campus on Marquam hill by the Portland Aerial Tram.
+Oregon Health & Science University's (OHSU) Center for Health & Healing (CHH) is a two-building medical complex in the South Waterfront district of Portland, Oregon.
+The 16-story, 412000 sqft first building opened in 2006, and the adjoining, 15-story second buildingsometimes referred to as CHH2 – with 360000 sqft of space opened in 2019.
+The complex is connected to the main OHSU campus on Marquam Hill by the Portland Aerial Tram.